How proximity marketing can revive local tourism in a post-COVID-19 world

 This pandemic has had a major effect on almost every aspect of all of our daily lives, and we unsure of what the future holds.

 With the entire world seemingly practicing social distancing and most people staying home unless it is absolutely necessary to leave, the global travel economy has taken a massive hit.
+Except for outdoor travel that in fact has had an incredible uplift like Glamping Hub, the curate online booking platform leader on nature and luxury camping.

 With so much uncertainty surrounding the travel industry, especially international travel, businesses with potential local clients must find ways to stay afloat for the moment until they can work to get ahead again in the future.